DD2480-Group17/assignment3/README.md

 ## Refactoring

-###Plan for refactoring complex code:
+### Plan for refactoring complex code:
-`centerPointForNormal(Vector3f) ` The function has a complexity of 19 and are dependent chained if statemants.
+* `centerPointForNormal(Vector3f) ` The function has a complexity of 19 and are dependent chained if statemants.
 To lower the complexity the chained if statements could be moved to a function.
 This should reduce the number of branches by 4 for each statement which would result in 6*4 = 24 less branches.

+* `mergeFrom(NetData.NetMessage)` has a complexity of 79, and consists of the same block of code duplicated 11 times, in addition to 11 smaller if statements.
+The larger block consists of doing bitwise operations with different values and calling functions on its 11 containing objects that extend com.google.protobuf.GeneratedMessage.ExtendableMessage.
+Since all of these 11 objects are extensions of this class, the code block could be be put into the super class, or an extension of the super class, to avoid code duplication.
+This would cut the CC of the function to approximately 1/5 of what it is now, a reduction of 80 %.

-###Estimated impact of refactoring (lower CC, but other drawbacks?).
+### Estimated impact of refactoring (lower CC, but other drawbacks?).
 `centerPointForNormal(Vector3f) ` The estimated impact of refactoring is M = B-D+1 = 12-6 +1 = 7.
 Original complexity where 19,
 which would result in a (19-7)/19 = 0.64 = 63% reduction of cyclomatic complexity.

-###Carried out refactoring (optional)
+### Carried out refactoring (optional)

 git diff ...